Most relapses happen within the first two weeks of quitting cigarettes. An everyday stressful event can trigger a relapse.

 Awareness allows you to identify and manage each symptom accordingly.

-Essentially, a targeted approach will heald better results!
+Essentially, a targeted approach will yield better results!

 The biggest concern when purchasing CBD over the counter is purity.